7 reasons to stay invested during market uncertainty

 Graph with people walking along line.

-It’s important to keep a long-term perspective and to trust your financial strategy as it takes into careful consideration your risk tolerance, time horizon and goals.
-Having a well-diversified portfolio –with a balanced mix of investments and asset classes – can help lessen the risk of loss against prolonged market volatility.
-An Ameriprise advisor is here to help.
+That’s why it’s important to take the long view and trust the financial strategy built around your risk tolerance, time horizon and goals.
+A well-diversified portfolio, with a balanced mix of investments and asset classes, can also help lessen the risk of loss against prolonged market volatility.

 Consider these seven reasons to remain invested through all market conditions: